kh4sh3i/Shodan-Dorks/README.md

-# Shodan-Dorks
+# Shodan Dorks
-A collection of interesting, and depressing search queries to plug into shodan.io
+a curated list of shodan dorks for finding sensitive data in shodan.io

 ## 1️⃣ Search for secret API keys publicly exposed on websites :